informalsystems/quint/tutorials/lesson1-booleans/booleans.md

 Quint has two built-in values of `bool` type, called Boolean literals:

-  - `false` is the value that represents the false value.
+  - `false` is the value that represents the value "false".
-  - `true` is the value that represents the true value.
+  - `true` is the value that represents the value "true".

 Note that Quint is strict with respect to Boolean values.
 There are only `false` and `true`.
-There are comparable only to Boolean values, and there are no implicit conversions from other types to the Boolean type.
+They are comparable only to Boolean values, and there are no implicit conversions from other types to the Boolean type.